There is no doubt a collective sense of exhaustion in the air.

 It has been a challenging year on so many levels and like us, you’re probably breathing a sigh of relief to have 2020 behind you.

-Just as we turn the chapter on an exceptionally challenging year, we want to look back on the things that went well in 2020.
+Just as we turn a new chapter, we want to look back on the things that went well in 2020.
 That is what this post is all about.
 We hope this short chronicle of positivity can provide a sprinkling of optimism to the beginning of your year.
 We hope 2021 brings more appreciation for the natural world and a greater awakening to the possibility of regenerating a healthier planet for all living species.

 Thank you for being on this journey with us.
 We wish you a happy and healthy New Year.